bzminer/bzminer/README.md

     "disable_sse": false, // Disable sse support/optimizations.
     "disable_huge_pages": false, // Disable Huge pages support.

-    "watchdog_no_new_work_seconds": 0, // if no new work is received after this many seconds, bz will reconnect to the pool. default is 0 which is disabled
+    "watchdog_no_new_work_seconds": 0, // if no new work is received after this many seconds, bz will reconnect to the pool, this includes if the SAME work is sent over and over (usually due to a bug on the node or pool). default is 0 which is disabled

     "debug": false, // Enable debug settings, equivalent to -v4 --clear_log_file 1 --log_file_verbosity 4 --show_pending --log_solutions 1 --immediate_log --log_date 1